Skip to content

 1. IN SEASON, AN UPHILL ACCESS PASS ARMBAND IS REQUIRED TO ACCESS THE MOUNTAIN & MUST BE WORN AT ALL TIMES

 All Uphill Access users must watch the Uphill Access Safety Education video before picking up their Uphill Access Pass armband.
 Users must electronically sign the policy, waiver, and code of conduct.
-Uphill Access Pass armbands can be picked up beginning in late November.
-This armband must be visible at all times and is required for access starting on the first day the ski area opens for the winter season.
+This armband must be visible at all times.

 Uphill access may be unavailable with little notice as needed to maintain mountain operations or public safety.
 All or portions of terrain described below may be closed.
-Always check the Uphill Access Information Board before entering the ski area.
+Always check the Mountain Report before entering the ski area.
+There 3 variations of access, depending on time and day of the week and mountain operations.

 On Operating Days: